hexters/esms-notification-channel/readme.md

 # ESMS Notification Channel for Laravel
-How to use the Esms chanel? firs you need to create  account from the https://esms.com.my
+How to use the Esms channel? firs you need to create  account from the https://esms.com.my

 Install the package with composer